-1. Statement of broad and specific question s (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional 2.
-Statement of signifi cance (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional defining one or mo to the proposal's sp re hypotheses, which ustification, etc.) The exam requires a should the most reasonable answer(s l on what is already known.
-Hypothes Unsatisfactory Satisfactory Exceptional each The exam required to the second s uires development of an experimenta thesis.
-Unsatisfactory Satisfactory Exceptional 0 e erial The student should have a want to their proposal, broadly defined Unsatisfactory Satisfactory Exceptional 6.
-Professional demea without being defer ould be able to field questions calmly Unsatisfactory Satisfactory Exceptional Provide comments ad warrant mentioning (e or items 1-5 above, or other items that, etc.). remedy prescribed by the committee.
-For e ctory" must be addressed through a xample, the student may be assigned stification.
-If a significant portion of t
+Examination Report: Second-year proposal examination 1.
+Statement of broad and specific questions (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional 2.
+Statement of signif icance (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional defining one or mo to the proposal's sp re hypotheses, which ustification, etc.) The exam requires n should the most reasonable answer(s l on what is already known.
+Hypothese Unsatisfactory Satisfactory Exceptional oach The exam requ rously tests the hypor uires development of an experimenta thesis.
+Unsatisfactory Satisfactory Exceptional 0 0 erial The student should have a vant to their proposal, broadly defined Unsatisfactory Satisfactory Exceptional 6.
+Professional demea without being defe ould be able to field questions calmly Unsatisfactory Satisfactory Exceptional Provide comments ad warrant mentioning (e or items 1-5 above, or other items that (a, etc.). remedy prescribed by the committee.
+For e esis to improve the just ctory" must be addressed through a example, the student may be assigned a stification.
+If a significant portion of the nay be warranted.